Hire a Dedicated Java Development Team

 Product squad (5 to 7 people): full-time tech lead, three to four Java engineers, dedicated QA, delivery contact.
 Fits multi-quarter roadmap with weekly releases.

 The tech lead sets standards (Spring Boot conventions, checkstyle, dependency policy), reviews critical pull requests, and pairs with your architects.
 Engineers ship features, fixes, and refactors; QA validates business flows and async jobs before each release.
+Adjacent JVM work often pairs with our Kotlin dedicated team when Android or shared service layers need parallel coverage.

 The first 30 days